karan-bhatia/PolicyExpert/README.md

 ###Reports

 To check the execution report, navigate to `/taget/cucumber-html-report/index.html` and open the file in browser.
-For each pass test the report will appear in green mentioning the feature steps & data and for failed tests it will appear in red along with screenshot attached for the failed step.
+For each pass test the report will appear in green mentioning the feature steps & data along with the screenshot for each of the step and for failed tests it will appear in red along with screenshot.